AlistairB/alistairb.github.io/_posts/2021-02-11-reflections-on-haskell-for-startup.md

 comments: true
 ---

-Almost exactly one year ago I quit my job to attempt to create a Haskell startup as a solo developer.
+Almost exactly one year ago I quit my job to create a Haskell startup as a solo developer.
 I had about 20 ideas, but eventually settled on the idea of dependency project health tracking with [Deadpendency](https://deadpendency.com/).

 This post describes the experience and evaluates Haskell and its ecosystem.